lionelc/documentdb/docs/v1/rbac-public-design.md

 A few things to keep in mind here

-1. Compatible Database names can 64 bytes in length (Length in bytes since this is enforced by the file system)
+1. Compatible database names can 64 bytes in length (Length in bytes since this is enforced by the file system)
-2. Compatible User names can be 256 characters in length (Length in chars since these are stored as strings in the system.users collection in the compatible DB)
+2. Compatible User names can be 256 characters in length (Length in chars since these are stored as strings in the system.users collection in the CDB)
 3. PG users can be a maximum of 63 bytes in length

 Therefore, if we choose to go this route we will run into situations where the the PG username may be too big, we will error out in these cases and explain to the user why.